 Up until July of 2014, when I was prescribed Bactrim and Keflex, I was truly in amazing physical condition.
-I was a 36 year old male, who would run at least three miles every other day.
-Many times, I would do squats, or some form of leg resistance training prior to my runs.
+I was a 36-year-old male, who would run at least three miles every other day.
+Many times, I would do squats or some form of leg resistance training before my runs.
 I would sometimes do up to 400 push-ups throughout the day.
-I weighed 205 pounds, and was 5’10.”
+I weighed 205 pounds, and was 5’10.

-I began taking everything right away, and thought the ordeal would be over quickly.
-I went to bed that night, and was woken up at around 2am by an indescribable jolt.
+I began taking everything right away and thought the ordeal would be over quickly.
+I went to bed that night and was woken up at around 2 am by an indescribable jolt.
 It felt a sudden weakness centered in my spine, but it radiated throughout my body.
 I knew something had gone very wrong.
-I woke my wife up from a deep sleep, and told her I was feeling funny.
+I woke my wife up from a deep sleep and told her I was feeling funny.
 I was probably too shocked to relay how terrible I actually felt.
-How could she really know?
+How could she know?
 “I think the medication is making me feel funny,” I uttered.
 She thought maybe I was adjusting to it.
 I thought of surprising her by saying I should visit the ER again, but I just lay there for the rest of the night.
 I was in awe at how I felt, and wonder to this day why I made this decision.
 “It’s only antibiotics,” I thought.

 Post Bactrim Autonomic System Dysfunction